howerj/bit-serial/readme.md

 	| IND  |  6  | Indirect Flag - turns indirection on    |
 	| HLT  |  7  | Halt Flag - Stops the CPU               |
 	| ---- | --- | --------------------------------------- |

+* The carry flag (Cy) is set by the ADD instruction, it can also be set and cleared with the GET/SET instructions.
+* 'Z' is set whenever the accumulator is zero.
+* 'Ng' is set whenever the accumulator has its highest bit set, indicating that the accumulator is negative.
+* 'PAR' is the parity of the accumulator, the parity flag can be compiled at synthesis time to even or odd parity.
+* 'ROT', if set, means the 'LSHIFT' and 'RSHIFT' instructions will perform rotations instead of left/right shifts.
+* 'R', Reset flag, this resets the CPU immediately, only the HLT flag takes precedence.
+* 'IND', The indirect flag, which enables indirection on those instructions which can be indirected.
+* 'HLT', The halt flag takes priority over everything else, sending the CPU into a halt state.

+There is really not much else to this CPU from the point of view of a user of this core, integrating this core into another system is more complicated however, you will need to be far more aware of timing of signals and their enable lines.
+Much like the processor, a single bit bus in conjunction with an enable is used to communicate with the outside world.

 # Peripherals